gaps-closure/capo/README.md

 * Select 'Continue with scanning the task output'

 ## Viewing the Dependency Graph
 To view the dependency graph in command line, following the steps [here](partitioner/README.md).
-To view it in Visual Studio Code, follow the instructions in [CVI](../cvi/README.md) to build and install Code, if it has not been installed.
-Then following the following steps.
+To view it in Visual Studio Code, follow the instructions in [CVI](https://github.com/gaps-closure/cvi/blob/master/README.md) to build and install Code, if it has not been installed.
+Then following the steps below.
 Start VS Code as follows, if it is not already running.

 ```